magicdelivery/parcel_locker/README.md

 There are some unit tests for the application logic, as well as E2E testing of the API using the hurl utility.

+The GitHub verification workflow automatically runs unit tests, checks code formatting, and uses Clippy for linting to ensure code quality.